p-hzamora/FluentValidation/docs/aspnet.md

     if (!result.is_valid)
     {
-      // Copy the validation results into ModelState.
+      # Copy the validation results into ModelState.
-      // ASP.NET uses the ModelState collection to populate
+      # ASP.NET uses the ModelState collection to populate
-      // error messages in the View.
+      # error messages in the View.
       result.AddToModelState(this.ModelState);

-      // re-render the view when validation failed. return View("Create", person);
+      # re-render the view when validation failed.
+      return View("Create", person);
     }

-    _repository.Save(person); //Save the person to the database, or some other logic
+    _repository.Save(person); #Save the person to the database, or some other logic

     TempData["notice"] = "Person successfully created";
     return RedirectToAction("Index");